reykjavik-university/2014-T-514-VEFT/Week11/NodeJsUnitTest.md

   1 passing
 ```

-Congratz you just passed your first test!
+Congratulations you just passed your first test!
 This is not recommended for TDD but good job!